-Dr. James Galvin, Acting Director of The Department of Defense’s Office of Small Business Programs will speak at the next SBAIC member meeting, on April 3.
+Dr. James Galvin, Acting Director of The Department of Defense’s Office of Small Business Programs has spoken at the last SBAIC member meeting, on April 3.

 Dr. Galvin leads a network of 700 full- and part-time Small Business Professionals across the Department of Defense (DoD).
 He ensures they leverage DoD’s small business industrial base to contribute to military readiness, introduce innovation to build a more lethal force and provide timely and cost-effective products and services.
 The work of DoD’s Small Business Professional workforce annually results in more than $50 billion in prime-contract spending and over $40 billion of subcontract-spending for small businesses.

 Prior to joining DoD OSBP, Dr. Galvin was on detail to DoD from the Department of Energy National Renewable Energy Laboratory (NREL) as a Program Manager for more than 110 energy and water projects on military installations.
 He worked closely with numerous small businesses to help them demonstrate and commercialize their innovative technologies, while improving energy security on DoD facilities.
 He also served as an adjunct professor at The George Washington University, teaching graduate students in the School of Engineering and Applied Sciences.
 At NREL he led a program to help the State of Hawaii achieve its clean-energy goals.